msalmonse/csv2/Testing.md

 Similar to `--colourlist` but for dashes.

 - `--random`<br/>
 This option generates random CSV data that is then displayed as normal.
-There are three possible values attached to the option.
+There are four possible values attached to the option.
 The first is the number of rows and columns e.g.
 `--random 100` generates a matrix of 100 rows and 100 columns.
 The optional second parameter is the maximum value, if not supplied the a reasonable value is chosen.
-The optional third parameter is the minimum value, if not supplied it is the minus of the maximum value.<br/>
+The optional third parameter is the minimum value, if not supplied it is the minus of the maximum value.
+The final value is an negative offset to the minimum and maximum values as the argument parser has a problem with negative numbers.<br/>
 Due to a limitation in Swift Argument Parser these numbers can't be negative.<br/>
 More than 15 plots aren't really a good idea unless you have a big SVG.<br/>
 The data is random but follows a patterm that is more obvious in when displayed in columns.